Newquay: Prehistoric period

 In 1987, evidence of a Bronze Age village was found at Trethellan Farm, a site that overlooks the River Gannel.

 The first signs of settlement in the Newquay region consist of a late Iron Age hill fort/industrial centre which exploited the nearby abundant resources (including deposits of iron) and the superior natural defences provided by Trevelgue Head.
 It is claimed that occupation of the site was continuous from the 3rd century BC to the 5th or 6th century AD.
 A Dark Ages house was later built on the head.

+Domesday Book

+The settlement which is now known as Newquay was not mentioned in Domesday Book, although a parcel of land was recorded at Treninnick, which is now part of suburban Newquay.
+Treninnick was then part of the manor of Coswarth and consisted of one virgate (value 15d) [30 acre] with five sheep.
+The village of Crantock is the only other recognisable name in the Newquay area also recorded in Domesday Book, (as "Langoroch").

+Funds to build a ‘new quay’

+In 1439, Edmund Lacey, Bishop of Exeter granted an indulgence to build a new quay from which the town would later derive its modern name.
+However, this appeal did not succeed, and the harbour remained largely undeveloped until the early 17th century, although it is thought to have had a succession of short wooden piers since the 15th century, and possibly before that.